CurlySheep/CurlySheep.github.io/_posts/2021-5-24-First-Blog.md

 # About myself

 I'm neither a talent person nor a really hard-working student, while I think a statistician requires both characteristics.
 I like study widely but not deeply, and I'm willing to acquire knowledge from different regions.
 That's why I would more like to be a data scientist.
+However, I won't refuse being creative if I have the chance, and I may also have a try on being a statistician.